-I just had a great conversation with Monica Eng of WBEZ about how people’s recollections of recipes they loved, but lost, can sometimes eclipse their experience of the actual recipe : ) I once spent weeks tracking down a long-closed-restaurant recipe for a mushroom barley soup that ran in the Tribune more than 30 years ago and didn’t exist in searchable archives.
+I just had a great conversation with Monica Eng of WBEZ about how people’s recollections of recipes they loved, but lost, can sometimes eclipse their experience of the actual recipe : ) I once spent weeks tracking down a recipe from a long-closed-restaurant for a mushroom barley soup that ran in the Tribune more than 30 years ago and didn’t exist in searchable archives.
 I was thrilled when I finally found the thing, complete with the actual dated clipping.
 I typed it up, e-mailed the recipe to the guy who requested it and in short order, got a reply stating that the recipe was the wrong one.
 “The soup I remember,” said barley-soup lover, “had much more bacon in it.”
-Ha hah!
+Ha HAH!
 And so it goes.
 Recipes are fluid things, as are our memories of them.
-Where were we when we ate that beloved dish?
-With whom?
-And could it be that the cook that night was just extra generous with the bacon?
+Not always entirely accurate.
+Or could it be that the cook the night barley-soup-lover had the dish, went “off recipe” and was extra generous with the bacon?

-Well, the recipe for the Madison guerrilla cookie is of that ilk.
+Well, relatedly, the recipe for the Madison guerrilla cookie is of that ilk.
 First created by Mary MacDowell (UW MA ’67) riffing on ingredients from 1960s Tigers Milk protein bars, MacDowell shared the recipe with ’64 UW graduate Ted Odell, who tweaked the ingredients and baked them for the Quercus Alba Bakery.
 Hearty and filling, the cookies were sold in six- and twelve-pack sleeves through the Mifflin Street Co-op and other University of Wisconsin shops and became a student staple.
-But they fizzled out sometime in the ‘80s.
+I should say, a MUCH beloved student staple.
+But the cookies fizzled out sometime in the ‘80s.
 Bakeries stopped making them.
 Odell took the recipe with him to a remote part of Wisconsin, and kept it close, saying he was politically opposed to sharing it.
 And so, that was that.
 But in the hiatus, nostalgia for the cookie revived, fueling all sorts of recipe re-creation attempts among UW alums.
 Most of them have been written about at Karen McKim’s (UW MA ‘77) blog, dedicated entirely to cracking the guerrilla cookie code.

-A few years ago, my own attempt to find the “real” guerrilla cookie recipe for a reader brought me to baker Glen Chism, who used to work at the Mifflin Street Co-op.
+A few years ago, my own attempt to find the “real” guerrilla cookie recipe in response to a reader request, brought me to baker Glen Chism, who used to work at the Mifflin Street Co-op.
 Chism–who has received letters about the cookie from Odell–had a version of the recipe MacDowell gave him.
 Chism said he sold the cookie for a while, but stopped.
 He said all of the hoopla and constant critique over how close his cookies came to peoples’ memories of the ’70s version got to be too much.
-But he was willing to share.
+But he was willing to share his recipe with me.
 Loaded with honey & molasses, wheat germ, nuts, raisins, seeds and a little brewers yeast, this recipe, said Chism, best emulates Odell’s.